rsdoiel/picking-up-nodestack/lesson-02.md

-# A simple project
+# A simple project - time and weather

 In our next lesson we're going to build a simple single page site.
-It will contain a simple digital clock, current weather forcast (we will get this from Yahoo's YQL service), and allow the setting of alarms if JavaScript is turned on.
-We will take a responsive design approach for everything except supporting alarms.
+It will contain a simple digital clock, current weather forcast (we will get this from Yahoo's YQL service).
+We will take a responsive design approach by including support to get the weather data server side as well as browser side.

 ## Goals of this lesson

 * Use two additional Unix commands - **mkdir** and **touch**
-* Mock up an API using with JSON files
-* How to use YUI 3 with Node
+* Learn how to use YUI 3 in Node as well as the browser
-* Access remote services server side to support responsive design goals in the browser
+* Access remote services to support responsive design goals in the browser
-* Create simple Mustache templates and process via YUI3 Handlebar module

 ## Hands on